 - People will be admitted incrementally to City service counters (e.g. one customer at a time).

-The City of Escondido’s is committed to reducing the spread of COVID-19.
-While City Hall may have re-opened, the Planning Division continues to encourage the public to conduct business remotely.
-As such, we have established an email address for general planning-related questions: firstname.lastname@example.org.
-Once you send an email, our team will direct your inquiry to the appropriate staff member, and you should expect a response within two business days.
-Think of it as a virtual public counter.
+- We also encourage the public to conduct business remotely so that you can receive City feedback from the comfort of your own home or office.
+We have established an email address for general planning-related questions: email@example.com.
+Once you send an email, our team will direct your inquiry to the appropriate staff member and you should receive a response promptly.

 City Hall, First Floor

 The Planning Division assists in maintaining and improving the quality of life and the environment through the General Plan Implementation Program and the development review process.

 "Special" Temporary Use Permits - Business Recovery Strategy: